Chinese autopsy raised a ruckus in Borden

 Man Wah came to this area seeking gold, and when the placer mining in the foothills gave out, he moved to the upper Fresno River to operate a trading post.
 Endowed with unusual business acumen, the Chinese merchant established himself financially through his merchandising.

 In 1872, the Southern Pacific laid its tracks south through the San Joaquin Valley, creating scores of fledgling railroad towns in its wake.
-When Leland Stanford founded Borden near what is now Avenue 12 and State Route 99, Man Wah decided it was time to leave the foothills and give the flatlands a try.
-He opened a dry goods store in Borden from whence he served the growing Anglo and Chinese populations.
+When Leland Stanford founded Borden near what is now Avenue 12 and Highway 99, Man Wah decided it was time to leave the foothills and give the flatlands a try.
+He opened a dry goods store in Borden from whence he served the growing Anglo and Chinese population.

 In the years that followed, the Chinese merchant expanded his business to include four stores in what is now Madera County but was then part of Fresno County.
 His place in local history should have been secure even without the bizarre turn of events that surrounded his death.